Aisenh037/Aisenh037/README.md

 ### **🛠️ My Tech Stack**

-Here are the technologies I work with.
-I'm skilled in both building web applications and analyzing data.
+Here are the technologies I work with, skilled in both web development and data analysis.

 <br/>